-Here are many of the frequently asked questions.
+Here are many of the frequently asked questions relating to applications and the enrolment process.
 Please do not hesitate to contact the College Registrar should you need more information.

-Why do I have to apply for a Year 7 place for my daughter when she is only in Grade 5 at her primary school?
+Why do I have to apply for a Year 7 place for my daughter by Grade 5 at her primary school?

 Can I make an enrolment application before my daughter is in Grade 5?

 It is important to note that the application process for the Year 7 cohort intake is not 'first come, first served' - the Year 7 enrolment criteria still apply to each intake cycle regardless of when you submit an application.

 Contact the College Registrar, via email, email@example.com if you have any questions.
 Please note that no tours are possible during examination periods.

 Tours of the College cater for specific groups:

 1. The annual tours are designed for prospective Year 7 students and their families but any families may join the tours, particularly if your daughter is in the years below Grade 5 at primary school.

 - these tours cover the areas of the College campus that a Year 7 student would typically access on a daily basis